0x216/monitoriaTask/README.md

 1. Open your browser.
 2. Navigate to [http://127.0.0.1:8000/search](http://127.0.0.1:8000/search).
-3. Start searching for movies or actors
+3. Start searching for movies or actors!

+---